how to regiester for 2025/26 - OFFICIALS

 To transfer your basketball Officiating or Coaching Qualification you are required to complete the Foreign Qualification Transfer Form.
 Subject to the evidence provided, we will transfer your qualification over to a Basketball England Level 2 Award in the first instance.
 Anyone who holds a FIBA qualification will remain as FIBA.

-Once we have transferred your qualification, you will be required to register yourself as a member with Basketball England by following the details found on this page.
+Once we have transferred your qualification, you will be required to register yourself as a member with Basketball England using the steps listed above.